“I’m Taking Off to See the World!” How to Tell Your Parents

 Read more about your health when traveling and check out the following resources to help:

 The solution for staying in contact in today’s modern travel world is undoubtedly via the Internet.
-More places than you might expect will have web access, and unless you are embarking on a stint in a very remote location, you are unlikely to go more than a week without being contactable.
+More places than you might expect will have web access (you can get online after day of hiking the Inca Trail – in the middle of the Andes!), and unless you are embarking on a stint in a very remote location, you are unlikely to go more than a week without being contactable.
 The practicalities of keeping in touch online will very much depend on your parents’ level of tech savviness.

 You should also work hard to set your parents’ expectations both before you go and while you’re away.
 Your trip will regularly involve you being out and about doing fun stuff, and quite often you’ll be on the move swapping one town for another.
 In those circumstances you’re not going to want or be able to spend much time checking email or chatting on Skype.
 Figure out what sounds like a reasonable compromise between how often your parents would like to hear from you (every third hour) and how often you want to check in (every third week), and keep this under review as you travel.
 If your parents know you’re going to be in the mountains for a month, they’ll be less worried about no contact if you’ve told them you’ll be offline but will probably panic if you usually call them every few days then suddenly stop.